hpc17-raspi-cluster/raspi-cluster/docs/Setup.md

 #### Static IP setup for home clusters

 If your cluster is going to stay in your home network or a network where you have access to the router settings, the easiest way to do this is to setup static IPs.
 Avoid doing this through `systemd-networkd` unless you are sure that there will be no IP conflicts.
 Log into your router home page, and search for the section which allows you to create the static IPs.
 You will need the MAC address of the Pis, which should be available in the router itself, or can be obtained by running `ip link show`.
+Note the IP address and hostname used for each Pi.
+Now log into each Pi and add all the IP address and hostnames to the `/etc/hosts` file.

 You may skip to "Setting up a shared file system" now